-Surgery can sometimes seem excessive so we opt for non surgical or non invasive procedures instead.
-These procedures still come with their own risks which should be made clear to you prior to anything being carried out.
-There are currently no regulations on who can perform procedures, such as beauty treatment injections, meaning these are often carried out by high street beauticians with little or no medical experience or qualifications.
+Non-invasive procedures are frequently carried out when people undergo cosmetic surgery.
+Although the skin is not cut during non-invasive surgery, these procedures still carry their own risks.
+These should be made clear to you, and your permission sought, prior to any noninvasive procedure being carried out.
+There are currently no regulations on who can perform procedures such as beauty treatment injections, meaning they are all too often carried out by high street beauticians with little or no medical experience or qualifications.

 We deal with personal injury compensation claims under a no win no fee agreement, to minimise any financial risk in pursuing a claim.

 ENQUIRE ONLINE for no obligation advice on making a claim today.